 Florence Times, Daily Section - Sunday, June 21, 1959

 After Elvis returned to America in March 1960, they remained more or less together until the summer of 1962, when it was clear to Anita that a true commitment would never happen.

 Elvis and Anita at the Fairgrounds, Memphis - Monday, July 11, 1960

 Notice Anita temporarily dyed her hair black, to please her boyfriend.

-Apparently, "Still" was dumped as the A-side choice before release by the Santo label.
+Apparently, "Still" was dumped as the A-side of Santo 9008 before release.

 The B-side, "This Has Happened Before," sounds terrific:

 Anita Wood "This Has Happened Before" (Santo 9054, May 1964)